Cart0

 Serve rifat with a side of moroccan tea.

-For Step #4, if using a rolling pin, roll out each of the 6 pieces of dough into a ⅛ inch thick rectangle.
+Cook’s Note: If using a rolling pin, roll out each of the 6 pieces of dough into a ⅛ inch thick rectangle.
 Using a fluted pastry wheel, cut each rectangular piece of dough into smaller rectangles the size of about 3 x 2 ½ inches.
 Poke holes into the rectangles with a pastry hole maker.
 Transfer to parchment paper lined baking sheet and bake for about 20 to 25 minutes until golden brown.